PaTiToMaSteR/energy-bot/README.md

 web hooks.
 Designed to be deployed to Google Firebase to allow users who are not tech-savvy to easily set up energy bot.
 The bot only supports *Long market orders* at this time.
 All active orders and conditional orders are canceled when the bot receives an order.
 When energy bot receives a sell order the entire long position is closed no matter the number of contracts in the request.
+The symbol you are training *must be set to isolated margin* or the bot will fail.

 *THIS SOFTWARE COMES WITH NO WARRANTY!*